rich-7941/English-Water/content/english/pages/lead-pipes.md

 A water supply pipe is the underground pipe that carries water to your house from the water main on the road.
 Often, the part up to the property line is considered public and may have been replaced by your water supplier.
 The water supply pipe is considered private property and the homeowner’s responsibility.

-## How Do I Know If I Have a Lead Water Supply Pipe?
+## How do I know if I have a lead water supply pipe?

 You can follow these simple steps to find out whether your drinking water is at risk.
 You only need a coin and a kitchen magnet.
 If you do find lead, we’ll advise on what you can do.